 top of page

-I'm a bilingual (English/Français) journalist and visual storyteller based in Montreal, Quebec.
+Jaela Bernstien is a bilingual (English/Français) journalist and storyteller based in Montreal, Quebec.
+She has over a decade of experience reporting for print and broadcast daily news.

 Home: About